By Valerie Fortney

 “We wanted a Spanish wine made for matching with food, but also we wanted to modernize the wines for the 21st century,” says Osborne, whose official title is Globe PR and Communications Director for the Osborne Group.

-After touring the winery, a tasting is overseen by Monticello’s oenologist Mercedes Garcia Ruperez, who has devoted more than a decade to updating the winery’s offerings; the Tempranillo grapes’ maturity, acidity and flavour make them optimal for long aging wines.
+After touring the winery, a tasting is overseen by Montecillo’s oenologist Mercedes Garcia Ruperez, who has devoted more than a decade to updating the winery’s offerings; the Tempranillo grapes’ maturity, acidity and flavour make them optimal for long aging wines.
 “We make great modern wines at an age-old winery,” Garcia Ruperez, with the help of an interpreter, says proudly.
 “We have a true passion for the land.”

 Among the samplings are the Crianza, a Tempranillo-Garnacha-Graciano blend, which possesses hints of sweet oak reminiscent of black licorice; the Reserva, a Tempranillo-Mazuelo-Garnacha blend, is an award-winning combination of vanilla and black fruits with nuances of licorice and mint.

-“Working in the family business wasn’t part of my original plan,” says Rocio Osborne as she sips some of Monticello’s wines with Garcia and her North American guests.
+“Working in the family business wasn’t part of my original plan,” says Rocio Osborne as she sips some of Montecillo’s wines with Garcia and her North American guests.
 “But it is now my dream job.”